 When faced with stress, an uncomfortable feeling takes over our bodies.
 Anxiety leads to an elevated heart rate and a feeling of agitation.
-Set a goal this year to decrease the amount of stress in your life.
+Set a goal this year to decrease the amount of stress in your life, no matter what is going on in the world.

 Stress is known as the “silent killer” as it causes many health issues, and it comes in three types: acute stress, episodic acute stress and chronic stress.